-Continue scrolling down the SPSS Output

-Navigator to the Normal Q-Q Plot of

-HIGHEST YEAR OF SCHOOL COMPLETED (see Figure 4-27).
+Continue scrolling down the IBM SPSS Output Navigator to the Normal Q-Q Plot of HIGHEST YEAR OF SCHOOL COMPLETED (see Figure 4-27).

-A q-q plot charts observed values against a known distribution, in this case a normal distribution.
+A Q-Q plot charts observed values against a known distribution, in this case a normal distribution.
 If our distribution is normal, the plot would have observations distributed closely around the straight line.
 In Figure 4-27, the expected normal distribution is the straight line and the line of little boxes is the observed values from our data.
 Our plot shows the distribution deviates somewhat from normality at the low end.

 The high end of the distribution is pretty much normal.

 The Detrended Normal Q-Q plot, shows the differences between the observed and expected values of a normal distribution.
 If the distribution is normal, the points should cluster in a horizontal band around zero with no pattern.
-Figure 4-28, of HIGHEST

-YEAR OF SCHOOL COMPLETED, indicates some deviation from normal especially at the lower end.
+Figure 4-28, of HIGHEST YEAR OF SCHOOL COMPLETED, indicates some deviation from normal especially at the lower end.
 Our overall conclusion is that this distribution is not normal.
-Many researchers would see this as close enough to treat as a normal distribution.
+Most researchers would see this as close 20-